pasu/sunmap/README.md

 ### 一、Introduce/简介

-sunmap is a cross-platform map,you can run it anywhere such as iOS,Android,Windows,Mac OS and so on.I am not test on Linux.
+sunmap is a cross-platform map,you can run it anywhere such as iOS,Android,Windows,Mac OS and so on.I have not test on Linux.
 There are five importance I have to say at first:
 1.sunmap is a map framework based on the cocos2d-x project,use coocs2d-x render(OpenGL ES).
 2.sunmap now only support Web Mercator projection such as Google Maps,OpenStreetMaps,Bing Maps,ArcGis online,Map ABC.
-3.Now,it still has a long way to go,and the project is a little disordered（main problem is about cross-platform folder）。I am afraid you can not run it on Android platform if you do not know much about cocos2d-x and Android NDK, and I have no help document to help you,I hope I can do this soon：）
+3.Now,it still has a long way to go,and the project is a little disordered（main problem is about cross-platform folder）。I am afraid you can not run it on Android platform if you do not know much about cocos2d-x and Android NDK, and I do not supply help document to help you,I hope I can do this soon：）
 4.I am not sure whether you can understand my poor English introduce,so I will try my best to make you understand my Chinese introduce:)
 5.Why I name this project as sunmap,because the first name of my wife is Sun(孙)，last month,She has been sick,I hope nothing just bless she could enjoy life and understand life